A mortgage is the largest and most complex transaction ever considered for most people.

 MBS are a type of bond issued to the market, made up of groups of mortgage loans with a specific rate and term.
 They are bought and sold just like a stock and they have a direct correlation to interest rates.
 Meaning as the price of MBS goes up and demand is high then the yield/interest rate goes down.
 On the same note, as investors sell MBS, the price goes down, creating a higher yield to attract buyers and causing interest rates to go up.
 Just like the stock market, MBS can be volatile and difficult to predict if rates will be better or worse at any given time.

-When it's time to lock your rate most people don't know that the rate lock attaches to both you as well as to the property So you typically are not eligible to lock a rate until you are under contract for the purchase of the home and if you change properties the initial rate lock is lost and you must re-lock.
+When it's time to lock your rate most people don't know that the rate lock attaches to both you as well as to the property.
+So you typically are not eligible to lock a rate until you are under contract for the purchase of the home and if you change properties the initial rate lock is lost and you must re-lock.
 In a refinance this won't apply since the property is already identified.

 It's a bit of a trick question.
 We want to give you the best rate between the purchase of your new home and your close date.
 We do this by monitoring the MBS market as well as market expert commentary to give me an edge when it comes to determining the most optimal day to catch rates at their lowest.
 Ultimately it is the home-buyers decision on when to lock but I'll be there to advise you and explain what the market is doing and what our odds are that the rates will either increase or decrease.